Creating Your First Deal

 Step 1: Create a New Deal

-From your dashboard, click the "New Deal" button in the top-right corner.
+From your dashboard, click the “Create Deal” button in the top-right corner.
 You will be prompted to fill in the basic deal information:

 • Deal name — Choose a clear, identifiable name for the transaction.
 This is what all participants will see, so use something recognizable like “Acme Corp Acquisition” or “Project Atlas.”